DistastefulBannock/WebScraper/src/main/java/me/bannock/scraper/plugins/README.md

 ```

 ### Data savers
 The scraper's `DataService` will manage all `DataSaver` instances.
-Every time a scraped line is "saved", it will be sent to each data saver available for processing
+Every time a scraped line is "saved", it will be sent to each registered `DataSaver` instance for storage

 You can register a data saver by adding the following to your plugin's guice module's `configure` method:
 ```